BoTreeConsultingTeam/ruby-rails-examples/02-04-2015/coins/README.md

 Your program must use a recursive function to achieve this.

 Your program should allow float numbers with appropriate value where any of these coins can be used.

+Push your files named as per following convention:
+- coins-<your name>.txt